 Why I Hold Monthly SEL Sessions with Students’ Families

-That’s why I hold monthly “Coffee With the Principal” sessions – and I integrate SEL resources and staff expertise into every one.
-Due to pandemic restrictions, I hold these sessions on Zoom, but normally it would be in person.
-It’s a space where families can explore and experience the SEL skills and supports we provide for their kids.
-I know it might sound complicated to plan, but it doesn’t have to be – and that’s why I want to share my approach.
-Here are three ways I integrate SEL into my monthly coffee sessions with my students’ families:
+That’s why I held monthly “Coffee With the Principal” sessions – and I built SEL resources and staff expertise into every one.
+Due to pandemic restrictions, I hosted these sessions on Zoom, but normally I held them in person.
+They created a space where families could explore and experience the SEL skills and supports my team and I provided for their kids.
+I know it might sound complicated to plan, but it doesn’t have to be – and that’s why I want to share my approach!
+Here are 3 ways I brought SEL into my monthly coffee sessions with my students’ families:

-1) I start the session the way we start the school day.
+1. Start the session the way we start the school day.

-2) I promote roles, resources and relationships.
+2. Promote roles, resources and relationships.

-Here are a few examples of the slides I use to share strategies with families.
+Here are a few examples of the slides I used to share strategies with families.
 If you’d like any further tips on building your own slides or planning your own coffee sessions, I hope you’ll reach out to me!